BIG-RAT/Object-Info/README.md

 **History**

+2025-12-26: Address issue #25.
+Token not renewing when needed, which could cause a crash, should be resolved.

 2025-12-16: Add basic hardware, OS, and Object Info app useage collection.
 Data is sent anonymously to [TelemetryDeck](https:telemetrydeck.com) to aid in the development of the app.
 View 'About Object Info' to opt out of sending the data.
 Address the issue of config payloads not properly being identified.